How to Enroll in Courses

 - Box allows you to store and share documents online.
 All UIS students have 50 GB of Box storage.
 (You will learn more about Box later in this start-up guide.)

-- You will log in to Enterprise for registration, student accounts, graduation, etc. Click on Enterprise to register.
+- You will log in to Enterprise for registration, student accounts, graduation, etc. Click on Enterprise.

 You should have received an email with instructions on setting up your NetID and password.